Beachside Bites: The Best New Restaurants on the Gold Coast

 River House

 Sitting pretty on the banks of Nerang River, this gorgeous new addition to the Gold Coast’s culinary scene is a celebration of simplicity and seasonality.
 Executive Chef Grant Madgwick is behind the menu which combines Asian and European ingredients and techniques with the flavours of coastal Australia.
-Guests can look forward to the likes of extra large BBQ Moreton Bay bugs, Cape Grim eye fillet, duck confit xo and decadent seafood platters.
+Guests can look forward to the likes of extra-large BBQ Moreton Bay bugs, Cape Grim eye fillet, duck confit XO and decadent seafood platters.

 2 Barney Street, Southport

-The Best New Gold Coast Restaurants: July
+The Best New Gold Coast Restaurants: October 2025

 Meltemi